v-e-e-m-a/task-list-api/ada-project-docs/wave_06.md

 ## Requirements

+We should:
-First, we should update our models so that the relationship between them is created in our database.
+1. Update our models so that the relationship between them is created in our database.
+Secondly, we should

-Secondly, we should create our new route, `/goals/<goal_id>/tasks`, so that our API gives back the right information.
+2. Create our new route, `/goals/<goal_id>/tasks`, so that our API gives back the right information.

 Use the tests in `tests/test_wave_06.py` to guide your implementation.
 - Some tests use a fixture named `one_task_belongs_to_one_goal` that is defined in `tests/conftest.py`.